hei1233212000/ebean.bug.rawsql/README.md

 ebean.bug.rawsql
 ================

-Test case for the bug when using rawsql
+Test case for showing the bug of using rawsql